LjutaPapricica/Character-Controller-07-2016/Readme.md

 Character Controller
 ====
 First person shooter character controller demo made in Unity 5.
-Uses a physically controlled rigidbody that properly reacts to environment.
+Uses a physically controlled rigidbody that properly reacts to the environment.
 Moves and jumps correctly off slopes and difficult terrain, bouncing and sliding as expected.
-Includes simple AI for follow and shoot at nearby targets.
+Includes simple AI for following and shooting at nearby targets.

 ![](Docs/Demo.gif)